 The Chancellor’s decision in October 2024 to include pension funds and death benefits in someone’s estate for inheritance tax (IHT) purposes from April 2027 gave the financial planning market quite a jolt.

 For so long, clients and financial planners have held assets in pension funds for many reasons, including IHT.
-Overnight, some of my clients went from having either no IHT liability or a small liability, to a large one.
+Overnight, some of my clients went from having either no IHT liability or a small liability, to a large one, come April 2027.

-Needless to say, my phone rang hot in the weeks following the Budget!
+Needless to say, my phone rang hot in the weeks following that Budget!

 How are clients approaching this?

 Inheritance tax is an emotive issue.
 I find that clients feel very strongly about it, especially those who have worked hard for their money and consider themselves to be self-made.
-They’ve already been taxed on the way up, and now they’re going to be taxed on the way out and worry about their dependents having to deal with a significant financial and administrative burden at an already difficult time.
+They see that they’ve already been taxed on the way up, and from April 2027, they’re now going to be taxed on the way out and worry about their dependents having to deal with a significant financial and administrative burden at an already difficult time.

 As a Financial Planner, my role is to help clients to see the wood from the trees.
 The media has whipped up a bit of a frenzy around IHT, but I like to keep things simple.